Undergraduate Human Resources Program

 - National and global focus - study abroad is encouraged

 - Required 80-hour service learning component

-- Combined B.S./M.S. can be earned in a five-year period
+- Accelerated B.S./M.S. can be earned in a five-year period

 Minor in Human Resources Studies